Himanshusinh/wildmindcanvas/Rules.md

 	4. Write high-quality, reusable, efficient code with clear names and minimal duplication.
     5. Use a predictable folder layout
     6. Each component/module should do one job and be as small as reasonable (single responsibility).
+    7. If you find the code is repeating and not being used then remove that